 If none of the above works for you, you’ll need to consider getting a new one.

 As the founder of Cutofdrone, I have nearly 5 years of experience working with the world’s leading drone manufacturer DJI.
 During my time there, I participated in every major new product launch from Phantom 3 to Mavic 2.

-I am also an experienced drone pilot, and I own a Phantom 3 Advanced, a Mavic Pro, a Mavic 2 Pro and a Mavic Mini.
+I am also an experienced drone pilot, and I own a Phantom 3 Advanced, a Mavic Pro, a Mavic 2 Pro, a Mavic Mini and a Mavic Air 2.

 What you will learn in this article